Srinuyadav149/opff/TECHNIQUES.md

 * **Format Neutrality:** The format acts as a completely passive observer.
 It does not "know" if it contains a bitmap, a tensor, or a LiDAR point cloud; it only maps the physical geometry.

 * **Enforced Competence:** The format acts as a strict compiler for memory dumping.
-It prevents lazy engineering by forcing the developer to understand and declare the exact physical footprint of their data before they write it to disk.
+It prevents lazy engineering by forcing the developer to understand and declare the exact physical footprint (including dimensions, depth routing, and channel count) of their data before they write it to disk.

 ---